Green coasts for Western Madagascar

 Income generation through sustainable use of local resources

-By developing local marine and terrestrial value chains the project intends to generate higher and sustainable income for local communities and conserve coastal ecosystems.
-The following activities are in implementation:
+By developing local marine and terrestrial value chains the project generated a higher and more sustainable income for local communities while conserving coastal ecosystems.
+The following activities have been implemented:

 - Survey on marine value chains and piloting of most suited value chains